Recognition of same-sex unions in South Korea: Civil partnerships

 In October 2014, a bill to legalize life partnerships was proposed by some members of the Democratic Party of Korea.
-Life partnerships (생활동반자관계, saenghwaldongbanjagwangye, /ko/) would have been open to both opposite-sex and same-sex couples, and would have offered some of the rights and benefits of marriage, such as tax benefits, and protection from domestic violence, among others.
+Life partnerships (생활동반자관계, saenghwaldongbanjagwangye, /ko/) would have been open to both opposite-sex and same-sex couples, and would have offered some of the rights and benefits of marriage, such as tax benefits and protection from domestic violence, among others.
 However, the bill was not brought to a vote in the National Assembly.
-In February 2021, the government announced plans to recognise domestic partnerships for opposite-sex couples in light of the country's falling birthrate, mostly attributed to the cost of raising children and education.
-The reform would not apply to same-sex couples; "There hasn't been any discussion nor even a consideration about same-sex couples", a government spokesperson said.
+In February 2021, the government announced plans to recognise domestic partnerships for opposite-sex couples in light of the country's falling birth rate, mostly attributed to the cost of raising children and education.
+The reform would not have applied to same-sex couples; "There hasn't been any discussion nor even a consideration about same-sex couples", a government spokesperson said.
 Human Rights Watch urged the government to recognise same-sex domestic partnerships.

-On 26 April 2023, a group of lawmakers introduced a life partnership bill which "[would] include a wider range of groups of people living together as a family, such as the elderly, friends and unmarried couples, and provide them with rights in the areas of inheritance, adoption and housing matters, as well as providing other legal protections."
-Representative Ryu Ho-jeong, a sponsor of the legislation, said she hoped the bill would address South Korea's declining birth rate, citing France where the birth rate increased following the introduction of the civil solidarity pact in 1999.
+On 26 April 2023, a group of lawmakers introduced a life partnership bill, which would have applied to a wider range of groups living together as a family, such as the elderly, friends, and unmarried couples, and provided them with rights in the areas of inheritance, adoption and housing matters, as well as other legal protections.
+Representative Ryu Ho-jeong, a sponsor of the legislation, said she hoped the bill would address South Korea's declining birth rate, citing the increase in the birth rate in France following the introduction of the civil solidarity pact in 1999.
+Another bill was proposed in 2025 by Representative Yong Hye-in.
+Former Constitutional Court Justice Moon Hyung-bae expressed his support, stating that "[r]ecognizing partnerships beyond marriage is essential in addressing Korea's loneliness crisis, social caregiving gap and declining birthrate".

 Same-sex marriage

+Summary

-Same-sex marriage (동성결혼, dongseong gyeolhon, /ko/) (Note: Jeju: 동성절혼, dongseong jeorhon) is not recognized in South Korea.
+Same-sex marriage (동성결혼, dongseong gyeolhon, /ko/) (Note: 동성절혼, dongseong jeorhon) is not recognized in South Korea.
 However, debate on the issue has emerged in recent years, and polling suggests rising support for same-sex marriage among the South Korean public, notably among women and the younger generation.
+Lawsuits challenging the ban on same-sex marriage were filed in 2024 and 2026.